-If you’re one of the many coming across to FulGaz from Zwift, then at first you may find the riding experience quite different.
+If you’re one of the many coming across to FulGaz from Zwift (or even Rouvy) then at first you may find the riding experience a little different.
 Most people will see their virtual average speeds drop and find the climbs harder!
 This isn’t a fault or an issue with your setup, it’s simply reality.

 By default, all climbs in Zwift are halved.
 When you see an 8% gradient in Zwift, your trainer is actually only simulating a 4% gradient.
 Furthermore, all downhills are actually QUARTERED!
 That same 8% going downhill in Zwift only feels like 2%.

 FulGaz sets ALL gradients to 100% realism.
 Less virtual, more reality!

 You can adjust this feel by changing the Slope Scaling settings.
 These settings works in a similar way to Zwift's single "Trainer Difficulty" slider, except in FulGaz you get a separate setting for uphill AND downhill.
 You can also limit the maximum gradient you will feel.

 To find these settings, click on the "cog" icon in the top right corner of the main screen, then scroll down and select Advanced Trainer Settings.

 There are three settings you may want to adjust are:

 Slope Scaling Uphill: This is "feel" of any uphill in FulGaz.
 The default 100% setting means an 8% incline will feel like an 8% incline!
 Reducing this percentage will make uphills feel easier.
 It will NOT affect your speed, it merely simulates a shallower gradient.
 It's also useful if you find yourself without enough low gears when climbing a steep grade.